organiclever/the-organic/apps/sentinel-web/README.md

 # Python Web Application with Tailwind CSS

-This project is a Python web application using Tailwind CSS for styling.
+This project is a Python web application using Tailwind CSS for styling and Alembic for database migrations.

 ## Project Structure